 Do most campers enroll with friends?

-Most campers to not come to SMA with friends, but quickly make many new ones upon arriving at camp.
+Most campers don’t come to SMA with friends, but quickly make many new ones upon arriving at camp.
 Occasionally friends do come to camp together, but the structure of our group activities still emphasizes making new friends and forging new connections.

-Meal times are loaded with a variety of tasty food options!
-Breakfast is usually at 8am and there is always cold and hot cereal along with a something hot such as pancakes, omelets or “egg in a hats.”
-Lunch is at 12:30pm and consists of a salad bar, sandwich bar and a hot soup or other yummy dish.
-Dinner is at 6:30pm each night and there is always a good variety of food to eat including salad bar various side dishes and great main courses such as Pizza, Lasagna, Burritos, or Stir-Fry.
-We always offer a vegetarian dish as well for breakfast, lunch and dinner.
-If there is something else you may want, just ask us.
-No one ever leaves our Dining Hall hungry!
-Click Here to learn more about the food at SMA.
+Mealtimes at SMA are loaded with a variety of tasty food options!
+Breakfast is usually at 8am and always includes cold and hot cereal along with an option like pancakes, omelets, or “eggs in a hat.”
+Lunch is usually at 12:30 and consists of a salad bar, sandwich bar, and a hot soup or other yummy dish.
+Dinner is usually served at 6:30pm each evening, always consisting of a wide variety of food options including a salad bar and various side dishes as well as main courses like stir-fry, lasagna, burritos, pizza, and more!
+Additionally, we always offer vegetarian dishes for breakfast, lunch, and dinner.
+If there’s something else you might want, just ask, because no one leaves the Dining Hall hungry!
+Click here to learn more about the food at SMA.

 What are the cabins like and who will be in my cabin?

-The cabins at SMA are typical rustic camp cabins with bunk beds for 8-10 campers and one camp counselor.
-There is electricity in the cabins but no running water as bathrooms are a short walk away in the main house.
-Cabins are divided by gender (obviously) and by age.
-You will be in a cabin with campers your own age.
-Click Here to learn more.
+The cabins at SMA are typical, rustic camp cabins furnished with enough bunk beds for 8-10 campers and one camp counselor.
+Each of our six cabins has electricity but no running water, as bathrooms are just a short walk away in the main house.
+Cabins are divided by gender and age.
+Click here to learn more about cabins at SMA.

 How do campers choose activities at SMA?